Soaring peaks & white-sand-beach waterfalls.

 We carry satellite communication equipment for emergencies.

-Accommodations, meals, crew, transport within the region, permits, and group trail gear are all included.
+Accommodations, meals, crew, ground transfers to and from the rendezvous point, transportation within the range, permits, and group trail gear are all included.

 Flights, insurance, personal gear, alcohol, and discretionary spending are not.

-For shorter or more flexible trips, take a look at our Bespoke trips.
-If you’re traveling solo, Journeys may also be a better fit.
+For shorter or more flexible trips, take a look at our Bespoke expeditions.
+If you’re traveling solo and drawn to a more open-ended crossing, Journeys may also be a better fit.

 With small group sizes and limited departures each year, we recommend reaching out as early as you feel comfortable—especially if your dates are fixed.